Denmark v Sweden (UEFA Euro 2008 qualifying): UEFA action against Danish FA

 The result was not confirmed until an investigation by UEFA's disciplinary committee was carried out.
-The hearing took place on 8 June 2007 to officially confirm whether the match should be forfeited 3–0 to Sweden.
+The hearing took place on 8 June 2007 to officially confirm whether the match should be forfeited 3–0 to Sweden as Lars Berendt previously stated.
 The Danish Football Association (DBU) suspended ticket sales for its next two European qualifiers at Parken Stadium pending UEFA's decision.
 It had already sold 18,200 tickets for 12 September match against Liechtenstein, but said it would reimburse fans if UEFA changed the venue.

-On 8 June 2007 the hearing was held, awarding Sweden the match 3–0, fining Denmark CHF 100,000 (€66,000), plus the punishment that Denmark should play their next four home qualification matches (effectively the rest of the competition) at least 250 km away from Copenhagen, with the next match against Liechtenstein behind closed doors.
+On 8 June 2007, the hearing was held, afterward, they awarded Sweden a 3–0 win, fining Denmark CHF 100,000 (€66,000), plus the punishment that Denmark should play their next four home qualification matches (the rest of qualifiers) at least 250 km away from Copenhagen, with the next match against Liechtenstein behind closed doors.
 Poulsen was banned for three competitive matches.

 The president of the Swedish Football Association, Lars-Åke Lagrell, expressed his satisfaction with the ruling calling it "a clear decision", adding that "there were no alternatives".
 The Danish FA immediately announced its intention to appeal.
 Jim Stjerne Hansen, secretary general of the DBU, said he was "shocked by the scope of the rulings", and that "It seems that they didn't look at the geography when they made their decision.
 Denmark is a small country."

 Two of the three members of UEFA's disciplinary committee gave press interviews following the decision.
 Joël Wollf, General Secretary of the Luxembourg Football Federation and committee member, said:

-The 250 kilometres were just to make sure that they would play away from Copenhagen. [...]
+The 250 kilometers were just to make sure that they would play away from Copenhagen. [...]
 My opinion is that it should be made possible for these matches to be played in Denmark.
 I have not seen the ruling in writing, so I don't know what it says.

 Rainer Koch, German member of UEFA's disciplinary committee:

 Denmark can just play in Aalborg.
 They have a race track (sic) up there, don't they? [...]
 Well I don't know the distances in Denmark.
 This will be a matter of a discussion.

 The distance between Aalborg and Copenhagen is 224 km, thus it was not a viable option at the time.
 Aalborg Stadium does not feature a race track.

 Final UEFA ruling

 On 5 July 2007 UEFA released the following statement:

-The Appeals Body replaced the original verdict of the UEFA Control and Disciplinary Body and its decision is final: Sweden have been awarded a 3–0 win by default; the DBU has been fined CHF50,000 (€30,222); and the Parken Stadium in Copenhagen will be closed for four official competition matches involving the senior national team.
-From this third sanction, two games are deferred for a probationary period of two years.
-The world governing body FIFA will be notified about the deferred sanction and the period of probation.
+The Appeals Body replaced the original verdict of the UEFA Control and Disciplinary Body and its decision was final: Sweden were awarded a 3–0 win by default; the DBU was fined CHF50,000 (€30,222); and the Parken Stadium in Copenhagen was closed for four official competition matches involving the senior national team.
+From this third sanction, two games were deferred for a probationary period of two years.
+The world governing body FIFA was notified about the deferred sanction and the period of probation.
+In addition, the requirement to play the next two games at least 250 km from Copenhagen was reduced to 140 km.